LOADING ...

 And Sir Robert, deep-read in old wines.

-Craigdarroch began with a tongue as oil,
+Craigdarroch began with a smooth as oil,

-Glenriddel to yield up the spoil;
+Desiring Glenriddel to yield up the

 And once more, in claret, try was the man.